drshahizan/special-topic-data-engineering/project/submission/Gadgeteen/report.md

 <b>Other Relevant Information:</b>

-&ensp;&ensp; To ensure data privacy and security, we will comply with Twitter's API Terms of Service and any applicable laws and regulations related to data privacy and security.
+&ensp;&ensp; To ensure data privacy and security, we will comply with Reddit's API Terms of Service and any applicable laws and regulations related to data privacy and security.
 We will also use appropriate measures to secure the data, such as encrypting the database and using secure protocols for data transfer.

 ## Methodology